Enjoying a cold beer with Yakitori is the perfect combination!

 at an Izakaya restaurant, you will receive Yakitori of grilled chicken pieces, which will consist of 2 or 3 skewers in a serving.

-(At old-style Izakaya Bars, it often allows to order skewers one by one, individually)
+(At old-style Izakaya Bars, it often allows to order skewers one by one, individually, but you need to tell which part of meat you like to have.)

 Ordering Yakitori is not difficult.
 However, you need to remember one thing, the waiter/waitress will ask you which flavor of Yakitori you like to have, Shio or Tare.